 Another of the popular winter treks in India, Auli Gorson trek covers the best of Auli and surroundings.
 Located in the Chamoli district, the Gorson Bugyal enables the travelers to travel from Joshimath to Auli.
 The journey from Rishikesh to Joshimath is, however, covered by bus.
 You will be covering Joshimath to Auli by ropeway.
 The main walk is between Auli and Gorson.
-You can club this one with a Himachal tour package to make the best of your holidays.

 The deodar and oak trees and the beautiful view of the Nanda Devi peak add to the rich experience of this easy trek.
 The maximum altitude of the trek spans up to 3050 m.
 Average trek duration is 6 days and November – Mid-March is perfectly suitable to take this lovely trek.
 Talking of the highlights of this trek, Rishikesh base camp bonfire, breathtaking view of the Nanda Devi, and Ski Valley at Auli – one of the best places for skiing in India, are some of the major highlights that travelers look forward to.

 8. Chadar Trek